Tommydreamer57/boggle/README.md

 <br>

 I built this Boggle application just for fun.
-I was intrigued by the challenge of finding a way to take a boggle board and a word and checking in JavaScript if the word exists on the board.
+I was intrigued by the challenge of finding a way to take a boggle board and a word and check in JavaScript if the word exists on the board.
 I also learned some MongoDB for the project, and came up with a cache system for minimizing the amount of HTTP requests made.

 <br>